tessasullivan/Portfolio/README.md

 _This is a webpage with links to all git repositories of Tessa's work.
 A small bio and picture is included._

+See http://tessasullivan.github.io/Portfolio to display her portfolio.

 ## Setup/Installation Requirements

+* Clone repository
-* Requires a modern web browser
+* Open index.html in a web browser

 ## Known Bugs